-You’ve heard it plenty of times in plenty of places: there’s a type of lace for every bride.
-Some like it chic and comfortable—others prefer striking and sophisticated.
-Whatever your mood for this ultra-romantic fabrication, here’s seven types of lace wedding dresses to know while shopping for a wedding gown.
-Before you find a local wedding dress boutique, take a moment to study the different lace wedding dress varieties used to construct these exquisite gowns.
-From the fit and flexibility of knit lace to the vintage romance of ribbon lace, this gorgeous fabric has something for every bride!
+We believe there’s a type of lace for every bride.
+Some brides like their lace chic and comfortable—others prefer it striking and sophisticated.
+Whatever your mood for this ultra-romantic fabrication, here are seven types of lace wedding dresses to know while shopping for your dream wedding dress.
+From the fit and flexibility of knit lace to the whimsical romance of embroidered lace, our lace wedding dresses have something for every bride!

 Also called Venetian lace, Guipure lace appeared in Italy at the end of the 16 th century and features finest cellulose or silk threads.
 It is a firm, stiff lace where motif patterns are connected by bars or plaits rather than net or mesh.
-Take a look at the allover Guipure floral lace on Terry.

-Delicate patterns are tightly stitched onto an illusion base, forming the appearance of an applique.
-Embroidered with beading or sequin lace pieces on a separate tulle layer creates depth and dimension in the Easton and Elsie gowns.
+To create embroidered lace, delicate patterns are tightly stitched onto an illusion base, forming the appearance of an applique.
+Then the lace is embroidered with beading or sequin lace pieces on a separate tulle layer, creating depth and dimension.

-Point D’Esprit is a lightweight lace with small oval dots scattered over an illusion or net fabric.
+Point D’Esprit is a lightweight lace with small oval dots scattered over an illusion of tulle or net fabric.
 This type of lace adds volume and pairs best with a chic and flirty aesthetic.